 We delivered top quality metal detectable traceability tags that were tested through the site’s various cooking applications.

 The site reported that the traceability tags worked brilliantly, there were no non-conformance issues, plus there was no longer a contamination risk or slip hazard from tags waste materials.

 With our superior presses and finishing equipment Piroto was able to resolve issues highlighted by the customer quickly and easily.
 Specific benefits include:

 - metal detectable tags that performed through the various cooking processes on site, thus maintaining full traceability throughout

-- reducing the risk of tag waste contamination and helping to satisfy BRC and customer audit requirements for traceability
+- reducing the risk of tag waste contamination and helping to satisfy BRCGS and customer audit requirements for traceability

 - transparent pricing and value for money across the whole Group.